 Electricity costs more than it used to, and you deserve to know why.

-More than 90 percent of the electricity we generate at Appalachian Power is fueled by coal – and the price of coal has been increasing.
+About 70 percent of the electricity we generate at Appalachian Power is fueled by coal.
 However, we make no profit on fuel costs.
-Instead, the actual cost we pay, subject to Commission review and approval, is “passed through” to our customers.
-In recent years, coal prices have spiked and continue to be volatile.
+Instead, the actual cost we pay, subject to review by state regulators, is passed through to our customers.

-Retrofitting our generating plants with emission controls to meet Federal environmental regulations has greatly increased our costs.
+Updating our generating plants with emission controls to meet federal environmental regulations greatly increased our costs over the last decade.
 Since 2005, we have spent more than $2 billion to install scrubbers and other emission control equipment at our plants.
 It is likely there will be other requirements going forward.

-Customers' growing demands for electricity have also required Appalachian to purchase even more power to supplement its generation fleet.
+Customers' growing demands for electricity also have required Appalachian Power to purchase even more power to supplement its generation fleet.

 Appalachian Power does not have enough of its own generation to serve its customers’ peak demand and has for years purchased power from other utilities to supply the deficiency.
-The cost of this purchased power has increased, driven by many of the same factors causing upward pressure on Appalachian’s costs.
-The purchases have increased from approximately $140 million to nearly $400 million annually in just a few years.
+During the polar vortex of 2014, energy prices increased from an average of $39 per megawatt hour to $127 per megawatt hour.
+Real time prices were as high as $1,800 per megawatt hour.

-The national average residential price for electricity is 11.93 cents per kilowatt-hour.
-While Appalachian Power rates remain below the national average and are competitive with other regional utilities, the long-term trend continues to be upward.
+The national average residential price for electricity is 11.98 cents per kilowatt-hour.
+Appalachian Power rates are competitive with other regional utilities.

 We know higher rates are a burden, and that’s why at Appalachian Power we’re making every effort to hold down our costs by: